-Our Gateway programme will help you learn the core life skills that you need to develop your personal, social and educational wellbeing.
-We offer a personalised learning programme built around your own needs and aspirations.
+The programme will help you learn the core life skills that you need to develop your personal, social and educational wellbeing.
+We offer a personalised learning programme built around your educational health care plan and aspirations.
 It will put you on track to being confident, making your own decisions and living more independently.

-This course is designed to fit around your pace of learning and can take up to four years.
+This course is designed to fit around your pace of learning and is for a year but can be longer depending on progress.
 Learners on the Gateway programme are supported at all times throughout the college day by members of the Learning Support team.

-You will study a range of functional skills in English, maths and ICT.
-We also help you to develop your personal, social and independence skills through classes in citizenship, independent and healthy living, money skills and cookery.
+You will follow a study programme which includes a lifeskills qualification, maths, English, work experience and tutorials.
+A large part of your study programme will be created around your individual goals and will include using our fantastic facilities such as the independent living flat and sensory room.
+We also help you to develop your personal, social and independence skills through activities in citizenship, healthy living, sports, money skills and cookery.

 How will I be assessed?

-You will work with your tutor to assess your needs set your own personal targets.
-You will complete a folder of your work in each subject area, gathering evidence from a variety of innovative assessments methods including computer work, photographic evidence and video.
+You will work with your tutor to assess your needs and set your own personal targets.
+You will complete a folder of your work in each subject area, gathering evidence from a variety of innovative assessments methods including practical activities, computer work, photographic evidence and discussions.

 Your tutor will mark your work and meet with you to give you feedback.